A delicious cookie filled with toasted pecans. These pecan snowball cookies are perfect for adding to your Christmas cookie tray!

 Made with just six ingredients and no eggs added!

 Snowball cookies are a classic Christmas cookie.
 But just because they are a classic doesn't mean you can only make them at Christmas.
-These pecan snowball cookies are delicious year round!
+These pecan snowball cookies are delicious year-round!

-These easy to make cookies are filled with toasted pecans adding extra flavor to the traditional snowball cookie.
+These easy-to-make cookies are filled with toasted pecans adding extra flavor to the traditional snowball cookie.
 Toasting the nuts brings out the flavor of the pecans.

-I call these cookies snowball cookies, but they go by several different names; Mexican wedding cookies, Russian tea cakes and butter balls.
+I call these cookies snowball cookies, but they go by several names; Mexican wedding cookies, Russian tea cakes and butter balls.

 Key ingredients